subygan/subygan.github.io/blog/content/tech/theory/ddia.md

 - __LSM-tree__ - Log-Structured Merge-Tree. where data is appended in a log like fraction and merged occasionally.
 - __Leveled Compaction__ - based on LevelDB, having n-tier levels for compaction
 - __size-tiered compaction__ - Compaction done, after waiting for the file to become a certain size.
+- __leaf page__ - in B-trees leaf pages are, ones where we have come down to individual keys.
+- __Branching factor__ - maximum number of references that can be in a page in a b-tree.
+- __copy-on-write__ - A way of updating data in b-tree where the data(of a page) is copied to a new location and then the refs are updated.
+- __write-amplification__ - One write to the DB resulting in multiple _disk writes_.
+- __Clustered index__ - Key where data is stored near the index (eg InnoDB storage engine)
+- __covering indexes__ or __index with included columns__ secondary indexes where some columns are stored within the index.
+- __concatenated indexes__ - com=bines several fields into one key by appending one column to another. (eg phone book which has a 'lastname-firstname' index. it can be used to find people with certain lastname (or) people with certain 'lastname-firstname' combination.
+But, totally useless if you want people with certain firstname)
+-